mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

 Let's ensure that:
 1. Bitlocker or other windows encryption is disabled.
 Go to `BitLocker Drive Encryption`, if it's enabled then choose `Turn off BitLocker`.
-Now you need to wait until Decryption finishes.
+Now you need to wait until decryption finishes.
 2. Secure Boot is disabled (it's broken anyway [ref](https://arstechnica.com/security/2024/07/secure-boot-is-completely-compromised-on-200-models-from-5-big-device-makers/)).
    You can find some instructions here https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/disabling-secure-boot?view=windows-11#disable-secure-boot

-This steps are needed for so that Linux can see and read disk(s).
+This steps are needed so that Linux can see and read disk(s).

 ## Linux LiveCD